Apple Watch Docs

 Before you start

-Cursa Watch requires watchOS 10 or later.
-Series 4 and later are supported.
+Cursa Watch requires watchOS 26 or later.
+Any Apple Watch model that supports watchOS 26 will run Cursa.
 Series 6 or later recommended for always-on display and blood oxygen sensor.

 📱